Big-Life-Lab/getting-started-with-git/repositories-and-cloning.md

 Let's clone or download the GettingStartedWithGit repo (short for repository) into our computer.
 This article goes over how to do this in git kracken https://blog.axosoft.com/remote-repository/ and this is the link to the repo https://github.com/Big-Life-Lab/GettingStartedWithGit.

 If everything went well then you should have the repo on your computer.
-Congrats! you have successfully created a git repo!
+Congrats...you have successfully created a git repo!